ctxswitch/shutter/README.md

 * **ports.public:**  A list of ports and protocols that are available publically to everyone except the 'Bastards' listed in ip.deny

 Shutter was designed to work with the Fail2ban access monitoring/management tool.
 It includes a special chain called 'Jail' which is used to insert the jump rules that fail2ban uses to deny access 'on-the-fly'.
 To work correctly, you configure fail2ban to use the Jail chain instead of INPUT.
+The dynamic rules that fail2ban has created in the jail chain remain persistant when shutter is 'restored' or reloaded.

 #### To check your firewall you can run: